 - Serve with lemon wedges to squeeze on top.

-- Recipe Inspiration: This recipe is from my cookbook An Edible Mosaic: Middle Eastern Fare with Extraordinary Flair (Tuttle Publishing; 2012).
+- This recipe is from my cookbook An Edible Mosaic: Middle Eastern Fare with Extraordinary Flair (Tuttle Publishing; 2012).

 Nutrition

-This post was first published on An Edible Mosaic on June 8, 2015.
-I updated it with more information on August 27, 2021.
+This post was first published on An Edible Mosaic on June 8, 2015 and updated on August 27, 2021.

 This was the exact right taste!
 Thank you.